 eventually stabilized at $10 per person, round-trip (about $200 in 2006

 dollars).
 By comparison, Low-Cost Carrier (LCC) Southwest Airlines could

-carry a passenger from Tampa to Seattle and back, more than a hundred
+carry a passenger on a Tampa to Seattle round-trip, more than a hundred

 World War I, which began just months after that first flight from

 Tampa, provided the first real spur to the development of commercial

 aviation as air power began to be used and better aircraft were quickly

 designed.
 The war left a legacy of thousands of unemployed pilots and

 surplus aircraft along with an appreciation for the future significance

 of this new technology.
 However, air transport still suffered from limitations